model-solvay/model-solvay.github.io/README.md

-# Official Website of the Model Solvay COnference 2023
+# Official Website of the Model Solvay Conference 2023